Percolative properties of Brownian interlacements and its vacant set: Graph distance between trajectories of Brownian interlacements

 Therefore by Cauchy-Schwarz inequality, it follows that

 The claim (\ref{eq:CactusEmin}) hence follows by putting (\ref{Cac1}) and (\ref{Cac2}) together. \end{proof} Now we turn to the construction of the central object of this and the next subsection.
-Let $A$ be a compact set and let $\omega$ be a point measure on $W^*$ such that
+Let $A$ be a compact set and let $\omega$ be a point measure on $W^*$ such that $ \omega=\sum_{i\geq0}\delta_{w_{i}}. $ Let $N=\omega(W^*_A)$, we denote by (recall the definition of $\pi_A$ in (\ref{eq:pikdef})) the collections of trajectories in the support of $\omega$ that touch $A$.
+We then write